tdepew562/Belly-Button-Biodiversity-Dashboard/README.md

 ## 🎉 Credits

-A special thanks to Berkely Data Analytics and UC Berkeley Extension for their invaluable contributions to this Martian odyssey.
+Special thanks to Berkeley Data Analytics and UC Berkeley Extension for their invaluable contributions to this exploration of microbial diversity in human navels.

 Acknowledgments:
 - Berkely Data Analytics